Provide a single, well-known location with information about whether or not Factory is broken, and a link to the last known-good Factory tree.

 - Write test cases to check each requirement

-- Automate test cases wherever possible
+- Automate all test cases

-- Public website that shows results of daily factory testing
+- Public website that shows results of daily Factory testing

 - openSUSE:QA Factory Acceptance Test Plan used to define Good vs. Broken.